Taking Bikes on French Trains: A bike rider’s Guide

-Our latest cycling trip to France was a bikepacking holiday.
+In 2018 we undertook our first bikepacking trip to France.
 This meant instead of hiring a car and driving from point to point, we made our way to each town by bike.
 Instead of suitcases filled with belongings, we had smaller bags strapped to our bikes, holding everything we would need for the next five weeks.

 This wasn’t our first foray into bikepacking, we had done a couple of shorter trips back home in Australia.
 But this was taking it up a level.
 Whilst we planned to ride as much of our route as possible, travelling with our bikes on trains in order to get from one city to another was also our intention.
-This would allow us to traverse regions a lot quicker and easily stick to our broader holiday itinerary.
+This would allow us to traverse regions a lot quicker and easily stick to our broader holiday itinerary and see more of France.

 The route we plotted would take us from the West coast of France, through the Cognac and Dordogne regions, with a loop to Bordeaux.
-We would then traverse across to the Pyrenees before eventually making our way to the French Alps and then over into Switzerland.
-We ended up catching two different types of trains on this trip – the fast TGVs and the slower regional trains.
+We would then traverse across to the Pyrenees before eventually making our way to the French Alps and then over to Switzerland.
+We ended up catching two different types of trains on this trip – the fast TGVs and the slower TER regional train services.
 Preparing to travel with your bike on these two types of trains is vastly different.

 Rinko bags – what are they and how to use them for train travel

-Can you take larger bike bags on the TGV?
+Can you take larger bicycle bags on TGV trains?

-From Bordeaux we were joined by another friend of ours who had their bike in a large Scicon soft bag.
+From Bordeaux, we were joined by another friend of ours who had their bicycle in a large Scicon soft bag.
 This bag is super convenient as you don’t need to detach the handlebars.
-In terms of packing your bike for travel it doesn’t get much simpler.
-Unfortunately the downside is this bag is also quite bulky.
-Ultimately making it too big to fit into the luggage compartments of the TGV.
+In terms of packing your bike for travel, it doesn’t get much simpler.
+Unfortunately, the downside is this bag is also quite bulky.
+Ultimately making it outside the size limit of the French rail company.

-Our friend got onboard and left their bike in the aisle.
-During the journey the conductor was not impressed.
-They spoke with our friend, letting them know the bag was too big to be travelling on the TGV.
-They threatened to kick them off the train at the next station.
-Our friend pleaded their case and were thankfully allowed to remain on the train – but it was at the discretion of the conductor.
-Definitely keep this in mind if you plan to use a larger bike bag on the trains.
+Our friend got onboard and left their bicycle bag in the vestibule area next to the luggage rack.
+During the journey, the conductor called over the speakers asking that the person who owned the bicycle case contact them.
+They then spoke with our friend, letting them know the bag was too big to be travelling on the TGV.
+They stated that she would have to get off at the next station and should know that the case was too large.
+Our friend pleaded their case and was thankfully allowed to remain on the train – but it was at the discretion of the conductor.
+Definitely keep this in mind if you plan to use a larger bicycle bag on the TGV train.

 If you have no other option than to use a larger bike bag, there is a provision on some TGV services to pre-book this as larger luggage.
 You will need to do this in advance when you book your tickets and your bikes will be loaded into a separate luggage area on a special carriage.
 We don’t have any experience of doing this ourselves.